co-cddo/cloudmaturity/src/assessment/people.md

 () Relevant certifications are recommended based on roles, incorporated into personal development plans, and individuals are encouraged to self-assess their progress against role-specific targets, in addition to team-level goals.
 () Employees completing certifications are rewarded with merit incentives in addition to receiving guidance and formalized development plans, and they also undergo periodic formal role-specific assessments.
 Badges are collected and published to TODO: XXX

-## How are you hiring individuals with cloud experience into your organization?[radios] =
+## -How are you hiring individuals with cloud experience into your organization?[radios] =

 () No job postings require candidates to have prior cloud experience.
 () Some job postings require candidates to have prior cloud experience.